Crown Proceedings Act 1947: Background

-Before the act, the Crown could not be sued in contract.
-However, it was seen to be desirable that Crown contractors could obtain redress, as they would otherwise be inhibited from taking on such work, so a petition of right came to be used in such situations, especially after the Petitions of Right Act 1860 simplified the process.
+Before the act, it had not been possible to sue the Crown in court since the 13th century.
+However, it was seen to be desirable that Crown contractors could obtain redress, as they would otherwise be inhibited from taking on such work, so a petition of right came to be used in such situations, especially after the Petitions of Right Act 1860 (23 & 24 Vict. c.
+34) simplified the process.

-Before the petition could be heard by the courts, it had to be endorsed with the words fiat justitia on the advice of the Home Secretary and Attorney-General.
+Before the petition could be heard by the courts, it had to be endorsed with the words fiat justitia on the advice of the Home Secretary and the Attorney-General.

 Similarly, the Crown could not be sued in tort.
 The usual remedy was for the complainant to sue the public servant responsible for the injury.
 A famous example was the case of Entick v Carrington.
 The Crown usually indemnified the servant against any damages.

-Henry Brougham called for equality between Crown and subjects in a House of Commons motion in 1828 but it was to be a further century before the proposal was realised.
+Henry Brougham called for equality between Crown and subjects in a House of Commons motion in 1828, but the proposal was not realised for another century.
 Government departments came up with a range of pragmatic devices to mitigate some of the effects of Crown immunity, and although these left many problems unaddressed, many lawyers and politicians believed that the law generally struck a good balance.

 In 1921 a Crown Proceedings Committee was established, following a campaign by the legal profession which was also supported by the Law Officers of the Crown.
 The committee was chaired by Lord Hewart.
 The committee was deeply divided on whether the Crown should be made liable in tort, but was directed by the Lord Chancellor to draft a bill on the assumption that such liability was desirable, leaving the political decision to the Government once the bill was prepared.
 The Committee produced a draft Bill in 1927.
-However, little was done to progress it through Parliament due to opposition within the Government (primarily from Admiralty and Viscount Hailsham.)
+However, little was done to progress it through Parliament due to opposition within the Government (primarily from the Admiralty and Viscount Hailsham.)

 In the 1940s, there was adverse criticism of the state of affairs from the House of Lords and the Court of Appeal.
 There was also political pressure on the Labour government from the trade unions, who feared that Crown immunity would severely affect the rights of workers in nationalised industries.
 The Lord Chancellor, Lord Jowitt, also believed that it was politically important to demonstrate that the Labour government was committed to maintaining the rights of citizens against the state.
-The result was that the Act was made a priority, and passed through Parliament in 1947 with little controversy and to general acclaim.
+The result was that the Act was made a priority, and it passed through Parliament in 1947 with little controversy and to general acclaim.

-The act
+Provisions

 Actions allowed

 Section 1 of the act allows claims, for which a petition of right would previously have been demanded, to be brought in the courts directly as against any other defendant.
 However, a petition and fiat still appear to be necessary for personal claims against the monarch.

 Section 2 renders the Crown liable as though it were a natural person for: